-Contemplation is a form of spiritual training.
+We see Christian Mindfulness as a form of spiritual training.
 Perhaps the most challenging form.
-The oldest contemplative tradition in Christianity is simply known as hesychia, the Greek word for stillness.
+One of oldest contemplative traditions in Christianity is known as hesychia, the Greek word for stillness.
 Think of it as stilling the waters of a turbulent mind.
 When the waters are still, there is a moment in which God can emerge.

-Contemplation is about sitting and waiting on the presence of the Lord.
 As one Christian has said, “We spend most of our prayer time asking the Lord for things.
-How often do we use our prayer time to simply sit and be in God’s presence.
-Just to be with Him.”
-Exactly.
-And it’s in the silence of stillness that God’s presence can emerge.
+How often do we use our prayer time to simply sit and be in God’s presence, just to be with Him?”

 Silence and stillness, however, are actually very difficult to come by.
-It’s not only because we live in a world where we are constantly being stimulated by TV, mobile apps, social media, and earbuds blasting music into our brains, it’s just something most people don’t want to do.
-Studies have shown that 60% of respondents would rather give themselves an electric shock than sit in silence [citation pending].
-When we still our bodies, and still our mouths (stop talking) we find that it is very hard to actually still our minds.
-We immediately see how many thoughts are popping in and out of our minds.
+It’s not only because we live in a world where we are constantly being stimulated by TV, mobile apps, social media, and earbuds blasting music into our brains; it’s just something most people don’t want to do.
+Studies have shown that 60% of respondents would rather give themselves an electric shock than sit in silence.
+When we still our minds we immediately see how many thoughts are popping in and out of our heads all the time.
 And it can feel like our minds are out of control.
 That can be scary.
 But it’s very normal.

 Our minds pump out thoughts in the same way our hearts pump blood.
 Thoughts come and they go.
 Just like clouds in the sky come and go.
 The monks of the Eastern Church call these thoughts logismoi—tiny words that pop in and out of our minds.
 And as we practice stillness and silence, we learn how to let these thoughts go, or just ignore them.
 Eventually the thoughts slow down, and this opens up a still and silent space in which God will emerge.

-This is the basic prayer we use in our own daily PraXis.
-This is a modern distillation of mental prayers that have been practiced through Christian history all the way back to the fourth century.
+This is a modern distillation of mental prayers that have been practiced throughout Christian history all the way back to the 4th century.

 The practice is simple.

-Sit comfortably: As you sit, you may find your body itches, or wants to move this way or that.
+Sit comfortably: As you sit, you may find that your body itches, or wants to move this way or that.
 Just ignore those urges.
-In time, those urges will pass.
+In time, they will pass.
 This will set an example to you.
 Just as these bodily urges pass, so too will your thoughts pass.

 Set your intention: Open your heart and invite the presence of God, wording it in any way you see fit.

-Choose a sacred word: This is a single syllable word, or short word like Abba (Aramaic for father), or Mar (Aramaic for Lord), or Kyrie (Greek for Lord), Christ, or Love.
+Choose a sacred word: This is a single syllable word like Abba (Aramaic for father), or Mar (Aramaic for Lord), or Kyrie (Greek for Lord), Christ, or Love.
 It should only be a short word.